grnet/okeanos-LoD/central_service/app/api-doc/docs/index.md

 ### Lambda applications related
 * Create lambda application **POST /api/lambda_applications/**
-> The service vm will issue an API call towards the central service, creating a new lambda instance.
-It will have to pass both the user authentication token and the uuid of the lambda instance.
+> The service vm will issue an API call towards the central service, creating a new lambda application.
+It will have to pass both the user authentication token and the uuid of the lambda application.
 **Will not be tracking application started from outside the service vm api**

 * Destroy lambda application **DELETE /api/lambda_applications/[uuid]**
-> The service vm will issue an API call towards the central servivce, deleting the lambda instance.
+> The service vm will issue an API call towards the central service, deleting the lambda application.
-**What happens if the application crashes or is stopped outsid ethe service vm api?**
+**Will not be tracking application deleted from outside the service vm api**

 * Update lambda application **POST /api/lambda_applications/[uuid]/status**
 > The service vm will issue and API call towards the central service, updating the status field and, perhaps, the failure message of the lambda application.

 * List **GET /api/lambda_applications**
-> The user will be able to make an API call and retrieve a list of all of their lambda applications runnin on the ~okeanos inftrastructure.
+> The user will be able to make an API call and retrieve a list of all of their lambda applications running on the ~okeanos infrastructure.

 * Count **GET /api/lambda_applications/count** (*authorization not needed*)
 > The user will be able to make an API call and get the number of total lambda applications running on the ~okeanos infrastructure.